Right Start for Young Mothers Program

 - Develop life style choices that promote health and wellness.

 - Develop and implement effective skills for daily living.

 - Develop appropriate coping, stress and anger management skills.

 - Increase knowledge and develop skills for healthy relationships.

 - Successfully reintegrate into home community.

 - Females ages 12-21 who are pregnant or parenting

 - Free of chemical dependency

-- Complete medical care, including 24 hour medical staff
+- Complete medical care, including 24-7 on call medical staff

 - Individual and family therapy